Anna Maria Island Guide: A Peek at This Florida Gem

 What and Where to Eat

-For local cuisine, check out Waterfront Restaurant and Rod and Reel Pier, both of which have beachside locations and fresh seafood at affordable prices.
+For local cuisine, check out Waterfront Restaurant and Rod and Reel Pier, both of which have beachside locations and affordable fresh seafood.
 Other popular spots include Sandbar Restaurant, Sign of the Mermaid, and Ginny’s and Jane E’s Cafe.
-Guests should also note there are very few chain restaurants in the area, so prepare for fresh local food.
+Guests should also note there are very few chain restaurants, so prepare to eat local.

 Packing for the Trip

 Pack according to the time of year.
-Bring beach clothes and accessories, swimsuits, sunscreen, hats and sunglasses.
-Don’t forget the cover-ups, light dresses, flip flops and a light jacket for cool evenings.
-It’s also a good idea to bring a poncho and comfortable walking shoes if touring the island.
+Bring beach clothes and accessories, swimsuits, sunscreen, hats, and sunglasses.
+Don’t forget cover-ups, light dresses, flip flops and a light jacket for cool evenings.
+It’s also a good idea to bring a poncho and comfortable walking shoes.

-After reading this Anna Maria Island guide, check out the top things to do.
+After reading this Anna Maria Island guide, check out the top things to do in AMI.